alexonemore/atc/README.md

 * $C_p$ - Heat capacity at constant pressure $\left[\frac{J}{mol \thinspace K}\right]$
 * $c$ - reduced Gibbs energy $\left[\frac{G}{RT}\right]$

 The left table shows the substances present in the selected database.
+The upper right table shows the temperature ranges of the coefficients of the thermodynamic function.
+The tabulated values of thermodynamic functions are presented in the lower right table.
 The database can be selected in the _Database_ field.
 The range, step and units of temperature (Kelvin, Celsius and Fahrenheit) can be set in the _Ranges Temperature_ field.
 Extrapolation can be enabled or disabled in _Extrapolation_ field.
 After setting the values, click _Update_ button.
 More detailed information about databases can be found at the [Databases](docs/databases.md)

 [![screenshot](images/screenshots/substances_1.png "Thermodynamic information")](images/screenshots/substances_1.png)